dotnet/designs/accepted/global-json-updates.md

 }
 ```

 The user may include their preference for previews high in their directory structure, and then individual project can elect different behavior with a new `global.json`.
 This will continue to follow today's rules.
-In particular: if there is a `global.json` file for a different reason, like a custom SDK, the higher `global.json` will not be used.
+In particular: if there is a `global.json` file for a different reason, like a custom SDK, the higher `global.json` in the directory tree will not be used.

 ### 4 Select highest available, higher than specified